askrella/whatsapp-chatgpt/README.md

 3. Put your Email and Password into the .env File (`EMAIL`, `PASSWORD`)
 4. Run the bot using `npm run start`
 5. A browser opens, complete the captcha and click login
+6. Scan the QR Code with Whatsapp (Link a device)
+7. Now you're ready to go :)

 ## Usage